 This is a common problem among them who may have changed their hard drive or inserted an additional hard drive.
-It doesn’t matter, whether you are using Windows 10 or an earlier version of Windows – you can get the same issue.
 There are many people, who want to upgrade their hard drive by installing an additional HDD, but when they do, there is a high chance of getting that message while booting the machine after changing the hard drive

 Reboot and Select proper Boot device

 Some say that this is a hard disk issue and that users may have to replace the hard disk.
-Others have also suggested that your remove and then reinsert the RAM and check hard disk wires, as well.
-These steps, may at time solve your problem, but that is not the actual solution.
+Others have also suggested that you remove and then reinsert the RAM and check hard disk wires, as well.
+These steps may sometimes solve your problem, but that is not the actual solution.

 The root of this problem is a wrong boot priority setup.
 It can happen due to the installation of a new hard disk, a secondary hard disk, problematic software, or maybe something else.

 To rectify this issue, you have to open the BIOS settings and change the boot priority.